-Tecumseh has a dedicated archery range, safely placed away from other camp activities ARCHERY a special evening program of collaborative and fun games for our younger campers ACTIVITIES two all weather courts with lights for instruction, two courts inside Munger Hall,

-ASSORTED FUN

-BASEBALL two diamonds and a batting cage plus two professional pitching machines with play-offs!

-BASKETBALL outside competition, and highly popular evening intra-camp league play - complete four state of the art, fully and annually inspected climbing walls and assorted "low CLIMBING WALL ropes" challenge activities our older campers interested in strength training several talent night shows plus a Gilbert & Sullivan (87th year) full production for DRAMA

-Tecumseh has several counselors well versed in an aggressive core training program for CORE TRAINING

-Parents' Weekend

-FENCING a unique program offered several times throughout the summer FOOTBALL focus on techniques; skill position work; agility and fitness waterfront staff full size lacrosse field and full equipment provided; top instruction; outside LACROSSE competition

-GOLF offered twice a week at Bald Peak Colony Club and Waukewan Country Club

-HIKING many day hikes and several extended overnights go out in New Hampshire and Maine numerous canoes and several kayaks, instruction and day/overnight trips by certified CANOE/KAYAKING an experienced staff of youth coaches as well as top collegiate players SOCCER

-NEWSPAPER the Sunbeam - all the news that's fit to print, produced by campers & staff state of the art sprint lanes plus a quarter mile track hurdles, high jump, long jump and TRACK & FIELD shot put.

-SAILING eight sunfish and instruction from certified instructors

-TENNIS eight magnificent clay courts; plenty of outside competition

-VOLLEYBALL on the beach; and in Munger Hall

-WATER SKIING several fully equipped motor boats to take the campers around the lake woodworking

-WEIGHTLIFTING 800 square foot training center with state of the art equipment

-State of the art woodshop in Munger Hall, an opportunity to learn the basics of WOODSHOP
+ARCHERY Tecumseh has a dedicated archery range, safely placed away from other camp activities.
+Areas is locked and access is not permitted when not is use.
+ASSORTED FUN ACTIVITIES a special evening program of collaborative and fun games for our younger campers BASEBALL two diamonds and a batting cage plus two professional pitching machines BASKETBALL two all weather courts with lights for instruction, two courts inside Munger Hall, outside competition, and highly popular evening intra-camp league play - complete with play-offs!
+CLIMBING WALL four state of the art, fully and annually inspected climbing walls and assorted "low ropes" challenge activities.
+Area is locked and access is not permitted when not in use.
+CORE TRAINING Tecumseh has several counselors well versed in an aggressive core training program for our older campers interested in strength training DRAMA several talent night shows plus a Gilbert & Sullivan (87th year) full production for Parents' Weekend FENCING a unique program offered several times throughout the summer FOOTBALL focus on techniques; skill position work; agility and fitness GOLF offered twice a week at Bald Peak Colony Club and Waukewan Country Club HIKING many day hikes and several extended overnights go out in New Hampshire and Maine CANOE/KAYAKING numerous canoes and several kayaks, instruction and day/overnight trips by certified waterfront staff LACROSSE full size lacrosse field and full equipment provided; top instruction; outside competition NEWSPAPER the Sunbeam - all the news that's fit to print, produced by campers & staff SAILING eight sunfish and instruction from certified instructors SOCCER an experienced staff of youth coaches as well as top collegiate players TENNIS eight magnificent clay courts; plenty of outside competition TRACK & FIELD state of the art sprint lanes plus a quarter mile track hurdles, high jump, long jump and shot put.
+VOLLEYBALL on the beach; and in Munger Hall WATER SKIING several fully equipped motor boats to take the campers around the lake WEIGHTLIFTING 800 square foot training center with state of the art equipment WOODSHOP State of the art woodshop in Munger Hall, an opportunity to learn the basics of woodworking.
+Area is locked and no access permitted when not in use.
 WRESTLING a resolite mat; outstanding instruction and tournaments in Manchester